wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 An easy fix is to strengthen (h2) a little into (h2'): no transactional cache line shall be evicted before the commit instruction.
 Not surprisingly, (h1)(h2') are just hardware SS2PL.

+One extra bouns of adopting hardware SS2PL is recoverability, which is of crucial importance to HTM.
+Releasing a transactionally written cache line to other transactions before commit will cause "dirty read". .
+If the transaction whose dirty cache lines are read later aborts, all transactions that

 ### 2PL Limitations

 Although correctness of transactional semantics is guaranteed by holding locks on cache lines